zeroflag/equinox/README.md

 $ equinox file.eqx
 ```

+For Love2D sample project see this repository: [VimSnake](https://github.com/zeroflag/vimsnake).

 ## Why Equinox?

 Popular retro gaming platforms like the TIC-80 tiny computer and 2D game engines like Love2D usually use Lua for scripting.